Talick123/oop1_ex3/README.txt

-OOP ex3 - Implementation of Polynomials
+OOP ex3 - Implementation of Rational numbers and Polynomials

 Written by: Tali Kalev (טלי כלב), ID:208629691
             Noga Levy (נוגה לוי), ID:315260927

 General Description of the Assignment:
-  In this assignment, we were requested to implement classes and functions that allow representation and manipulation of polynomials.
+  In this assignment, we were requested to implement classes and functions that allow representation and manipulation of polynomials and Rationals numbers.

 Design:
   Classes: Poly, List, Rational
-    Rational
+    Rational:
     - deals with the construction and representation of rational numbers in Polynomials (the coefficient)
-    - contains functions used for mathematical operations TermList
+    - contains functions used for mathematical operations
+   TermList:
-   - deals with the memory allocation for a list of structures
+   - deals with the memory allocation for a list of 'Term' structures
-   - contains functions used for memory allocation and release Poly
+   - contains functions used for memory allocation and release
+   Poly:
    - deals with the mathematical operations of polynomials represented as a list of structures

  Structures: Term
-   Term
+   Term:
    - structure containing an exponential value, variable of type Rational and pointer to next structure